 Having already assumed his conclusion as his premise, according to some, the Biblical critic is incapable of dealing logically with the abundant proofs of the supernatural origin and authority of Scripture, and all his scholarly treatment of Biblical criticism simply amounts to an expression of his defence mechanism.

-I am totally aware that we do have through the entire history a subjective bias, because we got several theologians, spiritual writers and Biblical critics who wrote from their ideas brought to them by their denomination, or even by there doubts about certain Biblical facts.
+I am totally aware that we do have through the entire history a subjective bias, because we got several theologians, spiritual writers and Biblical critics who wrote from their ideas brought to them by their denomination, or even by their doubts about certain Biblical and historical facts.
 We do find people in the world of Biblical criticism who were of deistic or even pantheistic persuasion, like Spinoza.
 It was impossible for them to approach the Bible as authentic special revelation from a personal God.
 They were compelled to seek out purely human and naturalistic causes for the phenomena of Scripture.
 This subjective bias has to be reckoned with through the entire history of the development of higher criticism.

 Point of departure